kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ![](climate_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 Which months are the CO2 values at the maximum?
 Minimum?
 Why is this?
+May is the maximum and October is the minimum; since 90% of the FF emission in northern hemisphere and photosynthesis will help reduce.
 What rolling average is used in computing the “trend” line?
 How does the trend depend on the rolling average?